yehia67/documentation/iota-basics/0.1/introduction/overview.md

 ## Trust

 You might be wondering how you can trust a node.
 After all, connecting to a node is the only way to read from and write to the Tangle.
+What if a node were to change the response to an API endpoint such as [`getBalances`](root://iri/0.1/references/api-reference.md#getBalances)?
+How would you know what your real balance is?

 Well, IOTA is a [distributed ledger technology](root://getting-started/0.1/introduction/what-is-dlt.md).
 The word _distributed_ is the key.
 When a node receives a transaction, validates it, and appends it to its ledger, it doesn't stop there.
 The IOTA protocol states that all nodes must forward transactions onto other nodes, called their neighbors.
-This way, all nodes receive and validate all transactions, and all nodes hold a consistent, distributed ledger, removing the need to trust any individual.
+This way, all nodes receive, validate, and store a consistent, distributed ledger of transactions, removing the need to trust any individual.
+As a result, you can send requests to multiple nodes and check the consistency of the returned data.

 ## Immutability